top of page

 Fisher & Geiselman (1984)

-Report everything (cues)
+Report everything - even if irrelevant (cues)

-Reinstate context (context dependent forgetting)
+Reinstate context - in mind (context dependent forgetting)

 Enhanced CI - social elements